jxnblk/geomicons-open/README.md

 ### Copy/Paste

 If you're only using one or two icons in your markup, it's probably better to paste the SVG code inline.
-Open the icon SVG file and copy and paste the contents where you'd like to use it.
+Copy the icon from the [website](//geomicons.com) or open the icon SVG file and copy and paste the SVG code.
 Be sure to adjust the `id` attribute to not conflict with other elements.

 ---